 Other Members of the Editing Team

-Keith Foulcher retired in 2006 after more than 30 years teaching Indonesian language and literature studies at Monash, Flinders and Sydney universities.
+Keith retired in 2006 after more than 30 years teaching Indonesian language and literature studies at Monash, Flinders and Sydney universities.
 During that time he found himself (at times) a reluctant participant in Indonesian literary politics because of his interest in oppositional writers and their work during the New Order years.
 He is now an Honorary Associate of the Department of Indonesian Studies at Sydney University, with time for extra curricula interests like helping out with the editing of Inside Indonesia.

-Dave McRae became interested in Indonesia when he studied Indonesian as a high school student in Sydney in the early 90s.
-He previously guest-edited two editions of Inside Indonesia: edition 79 – "Islamic Law: What would it mean for Indonesia?" - and edition 72 - "Give press freedom a chance".
-David wrote his PhD at the Australian National University on the Poso conflict in Central Sulawesi, and has worked for the International Crisis Group and the World Bank in Jakarta and Makassar.
+Dave became interested in Indonesia when he studied Indonesian as a high school student in Sydney in the early 90s, and he has since researched conflict, politics, democratisation and human rights issues in Indonesia for well over a decade.
+He has guest-edited two editions of Inside Indonesia: edition 79 – "Islamic Law: What would it mean for Indonesia?" - and edition 72 - "Give press freedom a chance".
+Dave is currently a senior research fellow at the Asia Institute at the University of Melbourne and an associate at the Centre for Indonesian Law, Islam and Society.
+He wrote his PhD on the Poso conflict in Central Sulawesi (published as A Few Poorly Organised Men: Interreligious Violence in Poso, Indonesia), and has previously worked for the Lowy Institute, the World Bank and the International Crisis Group.

 Laura first visited Indonesia as a teenager, travelling from Jakarta to Flores and back.
 Since then, she has studied various aspects of Indonesian culture and society, concentrating on the ethnography of Bali, Indonesian performance, and youth and popular cultures.
 In addition to her research, she has worked in Indonesia as an editor for the Lontar Foundation, Equinox Publishing and Latitudes magazine.
 She is currently based at Royal Holloway, University of London and is working on a biography of John Coast.